jie311/SuperYOLO/README.md

 ### 1. Prepare training data

-- 1.1 In order to realize the SR assisted branch, the input images of the network are downsampled from $1024 \times 1024$ size to $512 \times 512$ during the training process.
-Whereas in the test process, the size of the image is $512 \times 512$ direct, which is consistent with the input of other algorithms compared.
+- 1.1 In order to realize the SR assisted branch, the input images of the network are downsampled from 1024 \times 1024 size to 512 \times 512 during the training process.
+In the test process, the image size is 512 \times 512, which is consistent with the input of other algorithms compared.

 - 1.2 Download VEDAI data for our experiment from [baiduyun](https://pan.baidu.com/s/1C9yfcYfCaBb6vNtGSkjHFA), code: rqfx